Kevin-ops007/djangoProductApp/README.md

 - **Category and Tags**: For simplicity, it is assumed that categories and tags only have a name property, without an ID field for filtering purposes.
   These assumptions were made to streamline the project and demonstrate basic functionality without introducing unnecessary complexity.

-      These assumptions were made to streamline the project and demonstrate basic functionality without introducing unnecessary complexity.